WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun: a colored patch or dirty mark that is difficult to remove.

      _"there were mud stains on my shoes"_

+     - a thing that damages or brings disgrace to someone or something's reputation.

+       _"he regarded his time in jail as a stain on his character"_

   4. noun: a penetrative dye or chemical used in coloring a material or object.